 In 2009 he played summer baseball as a member of the Spokane Riverhawks of the West Coast League and served as the assistant coach for the Spokane Bandits AAA American Legion team.
 In the summer of 2011, Perry played for the Atwater Aviators of Merced County and helped pitch the Aviators to a second place finish in the Far West Collegiate Baseball League.
 During Perry’s senior year at Whitworth he was in the starting rotation for their NCAA Regional Championship team and was named All-NWC honorable mention as a starting pitcher.

-Perry also serves as the Pitching Coordinator for the Club Spokane Dodgers organization and serves as Transfer Counselor for the Admissions Department at Whitworth.
+Perry also serves as the Pitching Coordinator for the Club Spokane Dodgers organization.

 In 2015 Kyle Krustangel was named the Head Baseball Coach at Yakima Valley Community College in Yakima, Washington.
 Krustangel was a three year letter-winner at Whitworth and two time all NWC selection helped coach Whitworth to a Northwest Conference Tournament Championship and Regional Appearance in 2015.
 Kyle also played one year at Big Bend Community College and in the summer of 2008 he played for the Spokane Riverhawks in the West Coast League.